 So, whether you’re just beginning your PhD or you’ve been here a while, here’s a guide to where you can find resources and information to help you this academic year:

 The Researcher Development team offer a flexible programme of workshops, online resources and one-to-one support.
 They can equip you with the skills needed to complete your research degree.
 They can provide access to experiences that will develop you as a person, a researcher and a professional.
 They can provide you with opportunities to meet with, socialise and collaborate with other researchers.
-You can find information about all their opportunities here.
-You can also follow them on Twitter and Facebook.
+You can follow them on Twitter and Facebook.

 We aim to develop the intellectual leaders of the future.
 Visit the faculty of Humanities training hub ProGRess@humanities for details of all the training and professional development opportunities available.
 Contact your researcher development team and follow their blog, Twitter or Facebook page for lots of other relevant information and tips.

 The Centre for Academic and Researcher Development provides foundation and intermediate level training at key stages of your postgraduate research degree and will help you to thrive as an independent researcher.
 More information about the training and development opportunities available, including our Doctoral Academy training programme, can be found here.

 You have access to specialist postgraduate careers support – from postgrad career talks, to award-winning academic careers resources to major cross-university researcher careers events, plus individual support when you really need someone to listen.

 My Research Essentials is a programme of training workshops, information sessions and online designed specifically for PGRs.
 Topics include resources to use during the research process, recent developments scholarly communication tools and research funder policy requirements.

 Through Research IT the University’s IT services provide specialised eResearch capabilities.

 Our PGR Life website is also a useful source of information for training and other events specifically for postgrad researchers.